slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Politicians don't like risk.
 Decisions are made on the lowest risk of offending anybody.

-Politicians don't get educated.
-They get bought.
+Politicians don't get educated, they get bought.
 To reduce corruption diminish people involved on analogic processes.

 > *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*

-> *'Even the most practical man of affairs is usually in the thrall of the ideas of some long-dead economist.' -- John Maynard Keynes*

 > *'Communizing a cost of zero hurts no one.' -- Garrett Hardin'*